 Empty Orchestra: The Songs of Dean Winchester

-His favourite songs used to be a tie between Led Zeppelin’s “Ramble On” and “Traveling Riverside Blues”, both steeped in a fair amount of meta-analysis related to his character, but what’s demon-Dean’s theme song now?
+If you asked Dean Winchester for his favourite songs, he would have said it was a tie between Led Zeppelin’s “Ramble On” and “Traveling Riverside Blues”.
+Both are steeped in a fair amount of meta-analysis related to his character… but what would be demon-Dean’s theme song now?

-In addition to more prominent vocals, I’m also going to include a couple of his more “rocking out” moments, and are skipping Sam and Dean’s duet of “Silent Night” from 3×08: “A Very Supernatural Christmas”.
-There are seven moments that seem to stand out in regard to Dean and his musical selection.
+There are seven moments that stand out in regard to Dean and his musical selection.
+In addition to more prominent vocals, I’m going to include a couple of his more “rocking out” moments.
+We are also skipping Sam and Dean’s duet of “Silent Night” from 3×08: “A Very Supernatural Christmas”.

-This moment has been part of a lot of fandom discussion, as it’s a big change in Dean in regard to his emotions and attitude to women: in this case, his growing attachment to the (now deceased) Jo Harvelle.
+This moment has been part of a lot of fandom discussion.
+It’s a big change in Dean in regard to his emotions and attitude to women: in this case, his growing attachment to the (now deceased) Jo Harvelle.
 Though that possibility was cut short (due to hellhounds), it shows a little bit of emotional growth.

 This is a song about enjoying things while you can, because they could be gone in a “moment”.
 In the case of this episode, it’s the repeated death of Dean and Sam’s coping or non-coping with it.
 Dean turns it up and proudly lip syncs along while Sam proclaims, “if I ever hear it again, I’m going to kill myself”.
 Not quite, Sammy, not quite…

-As there has been a lot of songs used in the series (upwards of 300 by my count), and very few get reused more than once, there are a few possibilities.
-If we stick with the theme of classic rock choices, as I don’t believe that preference of Dean would change, it narrows it down slightly.
+We’ll stick with the theme of classic rock, since I don’t believe that Dean Winchester’s preferences would change.
+That narrows it down slightly.
 I’ve tried to keep in mind somewhat well known hits from the 70s and 80s.

 - FAIRLY OBVIOUS CHOICES: